leonlinsx/minimal-mistakes/_posts/2020-04-29-Her-Tinder.md

 > For the most part though, you can just ignore him.
 But when Mr. Market becomes extremely worked up – either excited or depressed – you can use him to buy and sell.

-He discusses [the popular anecdote of Mr Market,](https://fs.blog/2013/11/mr-market/ "Market") which highlights how the stock market can be viewed as something that shouts a price at you continously.
+He discusses [the popular anecdote of Mr Market,](https://fs.blog/2013/11/mr-market/ "Market") which highlights how the stock market can be viewed as something that shouts a price at you continuously.
 It's up to you to make a decision on when to buy and sell, and you're better off ignoring the market price most of the time.
 You're not in a hurry; activity is the enemy.

 > When you are at school and hear about value investing, you think it should be no big deal to put into practice.
 But as soon as you get to work, you realise that there are real people on the other side of every transaction. \[...\] they are superior to you in every way and don’t at all resemble Graham’s Mr. Market.
 So after a while, after being continuously scolded by your boss, you will feel that Mr. Market and these people are all better than you.
 You will start to have doubts.